dmitry-makovsky/dmitry-makovsky/README.md

 ## Hi GitHub 👋

-My name is Dmitry, I am a Full Stack Web Developer from Russia.
+My name is Dmitry, I am a Fullstack JS Developer from Russia.

 Javascript is my main programming language.